MokubaAttack/scripts/make_embedding/readme.md

 # make_embedding
-It is a script that make a embedding from text.
+It is a script that makes a embedding from text.
 ## requirements
 python modules
 ```